 Learning Disability Testing:

 Various achievement and cognitive tests will be spread over 3-4 sessions lasting 1 1⁄2 to 3 hours each.
 Some of the tests assess achievement in standard academic or “learned” information such as reading, writing, math, and more.
 Other tests assess the processing of different types of information and the speed at which the information is processed.
 None of the tests can be “passed” or “failed”, but are simply measurements against grade or age norms.

 For information on learning disabilities, please visit our What is a Learning Disability page.

 The American Psychological Association and the Chancellors Office have authorized us to not test students virtually or in-person during campus closure.
-However, we can provide temporary accommodations while students are waiting to be tested for a learning disability.
+As the campus is now open, the DRC is currently working on a plan how to provide LD assessment safely.
+At the moment, we can provide temporary accommodations while students are waiting to be tested for a learning disability.
 Here is the protocol given to us from the CA Chancellors Office:

 - First step of the LD testing process, which consists of completing the application and an interview, can be conducted virtually.